jallanxjallan/onemanairforce/adaptation/stories/eric_explains_corruption.md

 ---
+category: present
+date: 11 November 1988
+status: draft
 title: Eric explains corruption
-date: 11 November 1988
-status: new

 ---

-On the evening of 11 November 1988, Julia is sitting in a restaurant with Eric, a young Indonesian man of good family.
+Julia is sitting in a restaurant with Eric, a young Indonesian man of good family.
 Eric mentions his surprise Julia's mother phoned his mother to suggest he take her to dinner.
 Eric dominates the conversation, insisting, with the